Why should I come in for counseling?

 Yes, at this time I am accepting adolescent clients ages 16 and older.
 Please call with further questions.

 I do not accept insurance.
 This provides you with an added layer of privacy, since insurance companies require a diagnosis and access to case notes.
 This also allows me as your therapist to focus on providing quality care to you.

 I am able to provide you with a superbill if you would like to contact your insurance company directly.
 Some plans will provide out-of-network reimbursement.
 I can also accept HSA/FSA cards.

 You must cancel 24 hours in advance of your appointment to avoid incurring a fee.
 Appointments missed or cancelled with less than 24 hours are required to pay a $50 fee.

 How can I pay for my session?

 I accept cash, check, or credit card payments.
 Payment is expected at the end of each appointment.

 What hours are available?

-Weekday hours are available, as well as evening hours Tuesday and Thursday and early morning hours on Monday.
+Weekday hours are available, as well as evening hours Tuesday and Thursday.
 Please contact the office for further questions regarding hours.